zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 </div>

 <div class="callout pitfall">
 Also worth pointing out, this implementation does not meet the spec.
 Nor will we fully meet the spec in this regard in the article.
-For the more curious, I recommend reading the [Promise resolution procedure](http://promises-aplus.github.io/promises-spec/#the_promise_resolution_procedure) from the spec for some finer points I am leaving out
+For the more curious, I recommend reading the [Promise resolution procedure](http://promises-aplus.github.io/promises-spec/#the_promise_resolution_procedure).
 </div>

 Notice how loose the check is to see if `newValue` is a Promise?
 We are only looking for a `then()` method.
 This duck typing is intentional, it allows different Promise implementations to interopt with each other.
 It's actually quite common for Promise libraries to intermingle, as different third party libraries you use can each use different Promise implementations.